 While Bane steps in to engage Grundy, Amanda tells Doctor Polaris to join the fight.
 However, he’s in the middle of clearing his head after he just took some pills.
 Bane punches away while stating that he shouldn’t be taken lightly since he’s “broken Batman”.
 Unfortunately for him, Solomon hears him just as he stops the opposing strikes.
 As such, he picks Bane up and cripples him with the same signature technique.

-With things looking very grim, Neal tells Amanda that there’s no nearby metal from him to us.
+With things looking very grim, Neal tells Amanda that there’s no nearby metal for him to use.
 As such, he’s resorted to using the team’s private plane as he uses his power to slam the aircraft down onto Grundy as it explodes on impact.

 Fortunately, Deadshot comes up with a final plan for them to use.
-He proceeds to inspire the team by reminding team that the Amaurx Key is forged and that they have all of the team members to pull their mission off.
+He proceeds to inspire the team by reminding team that the Amaurex Key is forged and that it’s going to take every last one of them to pull their mission off.
 As the team rushes in to execute the plan, Issue 11 ends with Amanda suddenly confronted by the Spectre who says that her time is up and that he’s come to claim her.

 Issue 12 opens with Waller running for her life as the Spirit of Vengeance looks to make her pay for her lifelong actions.
 As Boston continues to tussle with James, Harley gets Grundy’s attention as she informs him that she and her non-heroic teammates will overcome this impossible task “that should kill us” and take him down.
 As such, Floyd initiates his plan by firing a few shots as Solomon in order to attract him towards the next part of the scheme.